rwmingis/InterruptButton/README.md

 ## Roadmap Forward ##
   * Consider Adding button modes such as momentary, latching, etc.
+  * Consider a static member queue common across all instances to maintain order of events (and simplify processing the event actions in the main loop)
+  * Consider an RTOS queue.

 ## Known Limitations:
   * Like all ISR's the asynchronous code functions should be LIGHTWEIGHT and FAST